-How will I get there?
+Resources: How will I get there?

+Will you walk?
+Will you ride your bike to school?
+Do you know the way?
+Do you need to get special permission?
+How long will it take you?
+Where will you put the bike when you get to school?
+Will you have a friend to walk with?
+Should you get a bike lock?

 Will you have a lift in a car?
 Will you catch the bus to school?
 Who will drive you to school?
 Where is the bus stop?
 How long will the drive take?
 What is the number of the bus?
 What time will you have to leave the house in the morning?

-Will the bus be a single or double decker?
+Have you got a ZIP card?
 Will you get a lift back home too?

+Resources: Things to remember

-What if..?
+Resources: What if..?